Antolius/deployments-and-disasters/content/play/actions.md

         weight: 40
 ---

-There are 2 types of actions in a game of Deployments and disasters:
+There are 2 types of actions in a game of Deployments and Disasters:

 1. **Passive actions** in which players collect information from the software system without changing it.
 1. **Active actions** in which players make changes to the system or interact with it in an active capacity.